arthurfait/test_relay/README.md

 # test_relay

+Description:
-This project is generally useless project to build relay socket communication to non-tcp source.
+- This project is generally useless
+- Aim of the project is to build relay socket communication to non-tcp channel.
+    - Examples can be usb pipe and so on.